Everything You Wanted to Know About the Harpy Eagle

-Unfamiliar to many of us here in the United States and in Europe, the Harpy Eagle is one of the largest and most powerful of all eagle species.
-Very recognizable due to its double crested head feathers, the Harpy is a feared predator and resides at the top of the food chain throughout its range.
+Unfamiliar to many of us here in the United States and Europe, the Harpy Eagle is one of the largest and most powerful of all eagle species.
+Very recognizable due to its double-crested head feathers, the Harpy is a feared predator and resides at the top of the food chain throughout its range.

 Both the male and the female have the trademark double crest of gray feathers on their head.
 The crest rises when the Harpy is in a state of alertness or hostility and gives them a rather mean and aggressive look.